bennidi/slidedecks/PITCHME.md

 #HSLIDE

-### Fixing the double checked locking idiom (1/2)
+### Fixing the double checked locking idiom

-- If the compiler inlines the call to the constructor, then the writes that initialize the object and the write to the helper field can be freely reordered if the compiler can prove that the constructor cannot throw an exception or perform synchronization.
+If the compiler inlines the call to the constructor, then the writes that initialize the object and the write to the helper field can be freely reordered if the compiler can prove that the constructor cannot throw an exception or perform synchronization.

+- `private Helper helper = null;`

 - [Initialization-on-demand holder idiom](https://en.wikipedia.org/wiki/Initialization-on-demand_holder_idiom)